dschalk/score2/README.md

     $('#join-form').destroy();
 });
 ```
 After it initiates the player interface, 'ws.onmessage = onMessage' de-references the anonymous function and re-assignes the variable 'ws.onmessage' to onMessage.
-The entire 'join-form' section becomes eligible for garbage collection after the final line,' $('#join-form').destroy();'.
+The entire 'join-form' section becomes eligible for garbage collection after the final line,' delete $('#join-form');'.

 When current players receive "CC#$42" prefixed messages from new sign-ins, they do not make it to the chat message section.
 They hit a dead end in the 'onMessage' section pursuant to the following 'do nothing' code: